 How do I download my tracks from AllTrails?

-As an AllTrails user, in a logged in state you can download a route from a trail page, as well as files for your Recordings and Maps, and other user's Recordings and Maps.
+As an AllTrails user, in a logged in state you can download a route from a trail page, as well as files for your activities and maps, and other users' activities and maps.
 You can learn more about exporting files from AllTrails here.

 How do I find tracks from GPSies?